 1. What to say to the yelling or cursing customer

 - “I’m trying to help you, but if you continue to yell and swear, I am going to ask that you call back another time.
 It’s up to you.
 You can talk reasonably, or you can call back.”

 - “I’m sorry.
 It isn’t possible to help while listening to that language.
 If it stops, I can help.”

-- “If a few minutes helps you calm down before we continue, that would be fine.
+- “If a few minutes helps you calm down before we continue, that would be okay.
 You can certainly call me back.”

 - “I want to help you, yet the language is getting in the way.”

 Note: Your tone is critically important with the above statements.
 You must come across calm, neutral, and non-threatening.

 2. What to say to the customer who wants to speak to a supervisor

 - “I’m sorry you feel you need to talk to someone else, but that’s the reason I’m here.
 I have been given full authority to help resolve your concerns.
 May I have the opportunity to address this first?

 - “Please give me a chance to try and fix this for you.
 That’s why I’m here.”